zay-tun/InsulCalc/README.md

 ## Development journey

-I need to work on two different parts - backend API and frontend UI.
-At first, I thought I need to go for Laravel version 7 because that's where we used to create api endpoints from controllers and hit it from vue.
-My plan is:
+For this test, I needed to work on two different parts - backend API and frontend UI.
+At first, I thought that I needed to go for Laravel version 7 because that's where we used to create API endpoints from controllers and hit it from VueJS.
+My plan was:

--   Install Laravel version 7
+-   To install Laravel version 7
--   Install laravel/ui:^2.4 and do php artisan ui vue
+-   To install laravel/ui:^2.4 and do php artisan ui vue

 But that didn't work out when my local PHP version stays at 8.1.19.
 I thought that I couldn't go for Laravel version 10 with laravel/ui because they've modified it with Livewire and InertiaJS.
 I still gave it a shot and made it work - version 10 and laravel/ui package.